Boundary deconfined quantum criticality at transitions between symmetry-protected topological chains

-The bulk critical point is also an instance of gapless SPT or symmetry-enriched criticality, in the sense of Ref.~\onlinecite{Verresen21gapless}, since the slowest-decaying symmetry string operators of the critical theory carry a non-trivial $\bzz$ charge.
-This charge is a bulk topological invariant.
-One might expect a kind of bulk-boundary correspondence---as in gapped SPTs---suggesting an edge degeneracy.
-However, the boundary critical point which report in the present manuscript is, in fact, non-degenerate.
-This shows that the notion of bulk-boundary correspondence is more subtle for gapless SPT phases, opening up an exciting research direction for future work.
+Moreover, we show that the bulk critical point itself has a nontrivial topological invariant---making it an instance of gapless SPT or symmetry-enriched criticality \cite{Verresen21gapless}.
+The conventional lore for topologically nontrivial SPT phases, shown rigorously in the gapped case, is that edge modes are guaranteed by a bulk-boundary correspondence.
+However, at the boundary critical point, we report here, edge modes disappear.
+This shows that the notion of bulk-boundary correspondence is more subtle for gapless SPT phases, opening up exciting future research directions.

-The remainder of this paper is structured as follows: We first introduce our lattice model.
-In the gapless regime, we identify two distinct stable degenerate boundary phases and point out a DQCP between them.
-Then we develop a comprehensive analytic understanding of the phenomenon through unitary lattice mappings and conformal field theory, which is confirmed by numerical simulations.